-Creating an open, connected and competitive India
+The way ahead: Creating an open, connected & competitive India

-Central to the growth taking place in India is the progress being made in the automotive logistics and manufacturing industries.This has come in the form of major investment from OEMs such as Suzuki, Honda, Ford and GM, which are pumping billions of dollars into new models and production capacity to meet local and export demand.
-Ford, for example, intends to export at least 50% of production from its new plant in Gujarat and expects exports to triple over the next 5-10 years.
-This increased investment is helping India to become South Asia’s vehicle export hub – especially for the small car market.
+Central to the economic growth taking place in India is the progress being made in the automotive manufacturing and supply chain sectors.
+Major investment from OEMs such as Honda, Ford and GM, which are pumping millions of dollars into new models and production capacity to meet both local and export demand, is being matched by Maruti Suzuki, Mahindra and Tata as they compete hard to sustain market share.

-Now in its 9th successive year, Automotive Logistics India is carefully structured over three days to provide significant value for delegates.
-It begins with a cocktail reception on the evening prior to the first day and contains presentation sessions, Q&A panels, round-table discussions and a mid-conference gala dinner.
-There is plenty of time for networking at coffee and lunch breaks.
-All these benefits are included within a single delegate fee.
+Carefully structured over two days to provide significant value for delegates, the conference begins with a cocktail reception on the evening prior to the first day at which important first introductions are made The main event contains presentation sessions, Q&A panels, round-table discussions and a mid-conference gala dinner.
+There is plenty of time for networking at coffee and lunch breaks, and all the presentations are made available to download and share after the event.
+All these functions and benefits are included within a single delegate fee.